All insights

 • Failure modes, recovery strategies, observability

-• Security design embedded from the start
+• Security design baked in from the start

 • Core data models and persistence logic

-• Performance tuning and resource cost awareness
+• Performance tuning and cost awareness

-Benefits of a Strong “How”
+Benefits of a strong How#

 • Enables parallel development

-• Reduces costly ambiguity or rework
+• Reduces costly ambiguity and rework

 • Supports onboarding and continuity